This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Remove and let rest for at least 5 minutes before serving.

-If you make this super quick and delicious grilled pork chops recipe please come back and leave me a comment below with your feedback.
+If you make these grilled pork chops that stay juicy please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.